neelkamath/omni-chat-backend/docs/api.md

 1. Have the user sign up for an account.
 Pass the info they give you to `Mutatation.createAccount`.
 1. Have the user verify their email.
 1. Have the user log in.
 Pass the credentials they give you to `Query.requestTokenSet`.
 This will give you an access token to authenticate their future actions.
-1. Use the access token to authorize requests on behalf of the user (e.g., to use `Query.readChats`).
+1. Use the access token to authorize requests on behalf of the user (e.g., `Query.readChats`).
 1. Periodically request a new token set using `Query.refreshTokenSet`.

 ## Notes

+- The base URL is http://localhost:80.
 - IDs (e.g., message IDs) are strictly increasing.
 Therefore, they must be used for ordering items (e.g., messages).
-For example, if two messages were sent at the same nanosecond, order them by their ID.
+For example, if two messages get sent at the same nanosecond, order them by their ID.
+- If the user creates a private chat, and doesn't send a message, it'll still exist the next time the chats get read.
+However, if the chat gets deleted, and then recreated, but no messages get sent after the recreation, it won't show up the next time the chats get read.
+Therefore, despite not receiving deleted private chats when reading every chat the user is in, it's still possible to read the particular chat's data when supplying its ID.
+Of course, none of the messages sent before the chat got deleted will be retrieved.
+This is neither a feature nor a bug.
+It simply doesn't matter.

 ## Security